Want to see how King Of Prussia compares to other top cities in Pennsylvania? Explore all city regulations in Pennsylvania. →

 Once approved, ensure ongoing compliance with all operational requirements, including parking, occupancy limits, waste disposal, and guest conduct standards.

 Upper Merion Township has designated certain residential zoning districts where short-term rentals are prohibited.
 Property owners must verify their property's zoning classification complies with Section 165-219.9 of the township zoning ordinance before applying for permits.
+This verification should be done early in the planning process to avoid potential legal issues or financial losses.

 Maximum occupancy is determined by: